derailed/popeye/README.md

 NOTE: This file will change as Popeye matures!

 Under the `excludes` key you can configure to skip certain resources, or certain checks by code.
 Here, resource types are indicated in a group/version/resource notation.
-Example: to exclude pod disruptions budgets, use the notation `policy/v1beta1/poddisruptionbudgets`.
+Example: to exclude PodDisruptionBugdets, use the notation `policy/v1/poddisruptionbudgets`.
 Note that the resource name is written in the plural form and everything is spelled in lowercase.
 For resources without an API group, the group part is omitted (Examples: `v1/pods`, `v1/services`, `v1/configmaps`).

 A resource is identified by a resource kind and a fully qualified resource name, i.e. `namespace/resource_name`.